Vaatu/Hackintosh-Gigabyte-B365M-DS3H-UHD630-Ventura-OC/README.md

 ## Build
-Make sure you are using the same CPU and motherboard.
+Make sure you are using the same motherboard.

+### Tested CPUs : I3-8100, I9-9900

 | Component | Model |
 | ------ | ------ |